º º º

 Her eyes narrowed, "Not at him, this."
 She lifted the weapon on the table.

-Yet the creature was intrigued by Kaname, and as certain and keen as his eyes surely were, it read behind the pureblood's disguise.
+Yet the creature was intrigued by Kaname and as certain and keen as his eyes surely were, it read behind the pureblood's disguise.
 "His aura is brimming with danger, murder, twisted energy—good and bad at the same time.
-He isn't normal!"
-Sharply pointing claws at Kaname, he spat rhymes of incantation and flapped his arms over Yuuki and himself, warding off Kaname's negative energy.
+He isn't normal."
+Sharply pointing claws at Kaname, he spat rhymes of incantation and flapped his arms over Yuki and himself, warding off Kaname's negative energy.

-Reaching in his pockets, he draped Yuuki with a coined necklace and another on himself.
+Reaching in his pockets, he draped Yuki with a coined necklace and another on himself.
 "Pureblood.
-He's a pureblood!
+He's a pureblood.
 He can mind control us and make us do his bidding.
 Why did you bring him here?"
-The vampire squawked, shaking Yuuki by the shoulders, "You shouldn't be with purebloods!"
+The vampire squawked, shaking Yuki by the shoulders, "You shouldn't be with purebloods!"

 She clenched his collar and shoved him in the wall, impatiently.
 "I can be more dangerous than a pureblood.
 He's a fly, ignore him."